photographing female sexuality from adolescence to adulthood

 Talia Chetrit is all about the female gaze.
 The photographer’s work, on view at the Zaha Hadid-designed MAXXI museum in Rome, includes a mix of 90s-era archival images taken when she was an adolescent and contemporaneous images in which she explores her own sexuality.
 She is currently a finalist for the MAXXI Bulgari Prize, previous winners of which include Vanessa Beecroft and Francesco Vezzoli.

-i-D spoke with Chetrit about power dynamics, contextualising girlish behaviour, and the startling nonchalance people feel towards Robert Mapplethorpe relative to female genitalia.
+i-D spoke with Chetrit about power dynamics, contextualizing girlish behavior, and the startling nonchalance people feel towards Robert Mapplethorpe relative to female genitalia.

 How did you select this edit?